Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Introduction

 \subsubsection{IRL via Revealed Preferences}

-The microeconomic field of revealed preferences dates back to the seminal work \cite{samuelson1938note}, and establishes conditions under which it is possible to detect utility maximization behavior from empirical consumer data.
-In particular, Afriat \cite{afriat1967construction} initialized the study of nonparametric utility estimation from microeonomic consumer budget-expenditure data, providing necessary and sufficient conditions under which such data is consistent with linearly-constrained utility maximization. \cite{forges2009afriat} extended this work to incorporate non-linear budget constraints.
+Revealed preferences dates back to the seminal work \cite{samuelson1938note}, and establishes conditions under which it is possible to detect utility maximization behavior from empirical consumer data.
+Afriat \cite{afriat1967construction} initialized the study of nonparametric utility estimation from microeconomic consumer budget-expenditure data, providing necessary and sufficient conditions under which such data is consistent with linearly-constrained utility maximization. \cite{forges2009afriat} extended this work to incorporate non-linear budget constraints.
 Existing works considering stochastic revealed preferences assume structural simplifications such as e.g., linear budget constraints \cite{bandyopadhyay1999stochastic}, finite action spaces \cite{mcfadden2006revealed}, or deterministic optimization with stochastic measurement errors \cite{aguiar2021stochastic}.

-In this work we generalize these existing results in the field of revealed preferences.
-We then construct a method for adaptively tuning mechanism parameters based on observed mixed-strategies, which converges to a mechanism inducing socially optimal mixed-strategy Nash equilibria.
-This method achieves mechanism design without analytical knowledge, or empirical observations, of the agent utility functions.
+Statement $i)$ of the meta-Theorem generalizes existing results in revealed preferences, by providing necessary and sufficient conditions for a dataset of nonlinearly-constrained mixed strategies to be socially optimal, in the non-parametric utility framework.